 The ADA places responsibility for providing effective communication, including the use of interpreters, directly on covered entities.
-They cannot require a person to bring someone to interpret for them.
+They cannot require a person to bring someone to interpret for him or her.
 A covered entity can rely on a companion to interpret in only two situations: